Bionatura Conference Series Vol 2. No 1. 2019

 Ectomycorrhiza surrounds the fine roots of a plant with their hyphae in reticular form without penetrating the rhizome layer of their symbiosis partner.
 Sometimes, however, it can happen that the outer layers of cells are permeated by the fungus hyphae 4.
 The ectomycorrhizae occur mainly in trees and shrubs of the temperate zone, but also in subtropical and tropical plants 2.

 The fungal mycelium of endomycorrhiza is embedded in the root tissue.
-In this symbiotic form, the most important symbiotic form is the vesicular-arbuscular mycorrhiza (AM or VAM), although only about 160 different species are known in this subgroup.
+The most important symbiotic form of endomycorrhiza is the vesicular-arbuscular mycorrhiza (AM or VAM), although only about 160 different species are known in this subgroup.
 In this symbiotic form, the fungus hyphae penetrate the rhizome layer of the plant and grow in and between the root cells 5,3.
 In this case, the fungus forms root-like structures (so-called arbuscules) and vesicles (bladder-like structures) in and outside the cortex cells (see Figure 1).
 At the arbuscules, an exchange of nutrients for sugar takes place, whereas fats and oils are stored in the vesicles 2.

 Figure 1: On the left is a schematic representation of ectomycorrhiza and the netlike structure around the plant root.
 On the right is an example of endomycorrhiza with vesicular (vesicular) and arbuscular (root-like) formations 2.

 In total, there are several thousands of symbiotic fungi species.
-Of the fungi that produce ectomycorrhiza alone, the number of species is estimated at about 5,000 6.
+The number of ectomycorrhiza fungi species is estimated at about 5,000 6.
 It is believed that most terrestrial plants are mycorrhizal, but not every tree species can enter a symbiosis with mycorrhiza 3.
 On the one hand, this could be due to a dense layer of the rhizome that is unable to penetrate every arbuscular fungus species 7.
 On the other hand, this could also be since some plant species do not tolerate the colonization by AM and prevent it in different stages of development 8.
-However, plants can recognize the fungi by certain signal substances and due to altered gene expression in any case.
+However, plants can recognize the fungi by certain signal substances and due to altered gene expressions in any case.
 This is also important because it allows the plant to differentiate between pathogenic and beneficial organisms 10.

 Mycorrhiza promote more resilient ecosystems